 Program Topics by Age Level

 Students will practice their observation skills by using their senses to explore the outer coverings of different animals and plants.
 How does an animal’s outside help it survive?
-Do plants have different outer coverings too?
-Students conduct simple experiments to determine which outside is good for keeping you warm, repelling heat, avoiding predation, and others.
-Students will also use their creativity to make plant and animal crayon rubbings.
+What do plant leaves feel like?
+Students conduct simple experiments to explore how different outsides help with different needs.
+They will also use their creativity to make plant and animal rubbings.

-Students will earn their detective badges with this program as they follow clues and investigate some mysterious happenings in the swamp.
-Learn how environments can change, and animals must learn to adjust or move out in order to survive.
-Join us as we dive in and take action to keep these environments safe for all plants and animals!
+Students will earn their detective badges with this “escape room” style program as they follow clues and investigate some mysterious happenings in the swamp.
+Learn how environments can change and how animals must learn to adjust or move out.
+Join us as we dive in and take action to keep these habitats safe for all plants and animals!

 $12 per student (includes zoo admission)